Java syntax: Primitive types

+The class java.lang.Number represents all numeric values which can be converted to byte, double, float, int, long, and short.

 char does not necessarily correspond to a single character.
 It may represent a part of a surrogate pair, in which case Unicode code point is represented by a sequence of two char values.

 Boxing and unboxing

 This language feature was introduced in J2SE 5.0.
 Boxing is the operation of converting a value of a primitive type into a value of a corresponding reference type, which serves as a wrapper for this particular primitive type.
 Unboxing is the reverse operation of converting a value of a reference type (previously boxed) into a value of a corresponding primitive type.
 Neither operation requires an explicit conversion.